Découvertes Gallimard: Reception

 According to the French magazine L'Expansion, some other positive reviews including The Times: "A brand-new and daring collection"; Die Zeit: "As soon as you open these handy books, you can not get away from them anymore"; The New York Times Book Review: "A collection that recalls nineteenth-century encyclopaedias, where intelligence went hand in hand with curiosity".
 The French news magazine L'Express: "Genuine monographs, published like art books, offered in pocket format and sold at an affordable price. [...]
 'Découvertes' changed the face of encyclopaedism and art book, adapting the book to the era of 'zapping'."
 Le Journal des Arts—a French bimonthly journal—referred to the collection as a "classic".
 It is also included by Livres Hebdo, a French weekly magazine, as one of six collections that marked the history of French publishing.

-Despite all the favours to its quality and attractive visual design, the collection suffers from a problem of identity in bookshops: where to put these books?
-With books for youth or books for adults?
-As pocket books or human science reference books?
-And opt for a thematic scattering on the shelves.
-Many booksellers renounce the displays that were exclusively reserved for "Découvertes" due to high competition.
-All the more so because a rather tight inventory management at Gallimard, the complete titles are never available at the same time, which is not appreciated by the customers.
-The problem of identification is also latent in print media, the journalists, even if they are personally delighted to receive the new titles from a press agent, would not be too enthusiastic about presenting a simple pocket book in their articles, even if it's a brand new title and not a reprint.
+The collection suffers from two challenges in the bookstores.
+Firstly the bookshops' owners do not know where to put them, because it could be with books for youth or books for adults, and it could be with pocket books or encyclopedic books.
+Also instead of displaying the different books of the collection together, in a specially made display, bookshops scatter them on different thematic shelves.

+Separately, the journalists do not present simple pocket books in their articles, despite the quality content of the collection.